cdparks/lambda-machine/README.md

 ##What?

 It's a machine for evaluating expressions in the untyped lambda calculus.
 You get lambdas, variables, applications, and top-level definitions.
-It's everything you need!
+You can try it [here](http://cdparks.github.io/lambda-machine).

 ##Really?